KushanManahara/AI-Based-Image-Description-Generation/README.md

-# Getting Started with Create React App
+# Getting Started with Image Description Generator

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with Create React App.

 ## Available Scripts